 Architects Sophie Goldhill and David Liddicoat met at the Royal College of Art in London; in 2007, they purchased a small plot of land in North London on which they designed and built an experimental house for themselves.
 Influenced by In Praise of Shadows, Junichiro Tanizaki’s 1933 essay on Japanese aesthetics, the couple believe there is poetry in the practical and adhered to simple construction methods and materials.
 “We wanted the interior spaces to have maximum emotional effect,” says Goldhill.
 “The raw construction has an honest and tactile quality, which is warm and intimate."

 Above: Encouraged by planners to use brick, a local material, the couple sourced a slim-format Dutch engineering brick with a delicate black glaze.
-The book-matched Statuarietto marble panel is a distinctive accent.
+A panel of book-matched Statuarietto marble between the windows adds a distinctive accent.

-Above: The brick finish of the exterior is used for the interior walls as well, giving the house a feeling of raw construction, enhanced by exposed light bulbs.
+Above L: The exposed beams are raw larch, while polished concrete floors flow throughout the house.
+Above R: The brick finish of the exterior is used for the interior walls as well, giving the house a feeling of raw construction, which is enhanced by exposed light bulbs.

 Above: The window frames are lined in raw larch.